Shiandow/shiandow.github.io/_klad/category-theory-for-dbas/2-putting-the-relational-back-in-relational-databases.md

 For two relations $R$ and $S$ it is possible to identify all triples of values $x,y,z$ such that $x R y$ and $y S z$ and form a relation $S \circ R$ from the set of all pairs $(x,z)$.
 In relational databases this operation is usually called a join.
 There are also some variations like left and right joins, but those require the notion of a `NULL` value which is beyond the scope of this article.

-For two functions $f,g$ this operation is indeed the same as composition since in that case $f(x) = y$ and $g(y) = z$ and therefore $(g \circ f)(x) = z$.
-Among other things this means that joining a table on a primary key is essentially the same as applying a function.
+Joining a relation $R$ to a function $f$ result in a relation with a pair $(x, f(y))$ for each pair $(x,y)$ in $R$.
+If $R$ is also a function then this is precisely the function composition described earlier.
+It also means that joining a table on a primary key is essentially the same as applying a function.

-This concept is related to transitivity, a relation is transitive precisely when the composition $R \circ R$ is already contained within $R$
+This concept is also related to transitivity, a relation is transitive precisely when the composition $R \circ R$ is contained within $R$

 ## Closure

 In practice a relation $R$ is usually *known* to have certain properties, but only some of the pairs $x R y$ are known, not all.
 The goal then is to find the smallest relation that satisfies the desired properties and contains all known pairs.

 The most common example of this is when a relation is known to be transitive, but only some of the pairs are known, the rest being implicit.
+The smallest transitive relation containing all known pairs is called the transitive closure.

-The problem then becomes trying to find the smallest transitive relation that fits all known pairs.
+Since the number of pairs in a transitive relation can grow explosively, not keeping a full list is the normal thing to do.
+The problem then becomes trying to work with the transitive closure.
 While some databases do support the required recursive join this is a feature that remains ill supported in SQL (even though it makes perfect sense from a relational point of view).

 Another example has to do with an equivalence relation which is only partially known.
-The usual solution to this problem is to use clustering.
+In many ways this is a special case of a transitive closure.
 What clustering is and how to go beyond equivalence relations will be the subject for the next article in this series.

 ## Back to Databases